aricher1/shieldlabs/README.md

 ## Overview

-ShieldLabs is a deterministic, ray-based radiation shielding and dose calculation application written in C++.
+ShieldLabs is a deterministic, ray-based radiation shielding and dose calculation application written in C++17.
 It models gamma radiation transport through multi-layer materials using calibrated 2D floorplans to compute spatial dose distributions with engineering-level precision.

 The system integrates geometric intersection logic, material attenuation modeling, isotope-specific emission data, and constrained shielding optimization into a single analysis workflow.
 All calculations are deterministic and reproducible, making results suitable for technical validation, regulatory comparison, and scenario-based engineering studies.